A Citizen Science Survey of Cheetah and Leopard in Etosha

 In the realm of wildlife conservation and management, accurately estimating species population sizes and structures is essential.
 This is particularly crucial for keystone species, such as large carnivores, as they play a pivotal role in ecosystems due to their position at the top of the food chain.
 Comprehending carnivore ecology, behaviour, and population dynamics within protected areas is especially pertinent to conservation efforts.
 It also enhances our ability to mitigate conflicts with human populations residing in the surrounding areas of these areas.

 Carnivores are notoriously difficult to count due to their wide-ranging behaviours, nocturnal habits, elusive nature and low densities.
 Fortunately, methods to monitor population sizes have been relatively well developed.
 Cheetahs and leopards have unique coat patterns, which allows for individual identification from direct observation or from photographs.
-The aim of our Master's student, Mburae Keja (registered at Namibia University of Science and Technology), will be to use individual identification to produce the first population size estimates for these two spotted cat species in Etosha.
+Master's student, Mburaje Keja (Namibia University of Science and Technology), will use individual identification to produce the first population size estimates for these two spotted cat species in Etosha National Park.
+For this, we invite all visitors to Etosha National Park to share their photographs of cheetah and leopard to help us achieve our goal.

 You can submit your observations via the button below.
 You will be asked to provide some details about your observation, such as date, location, and the number of animals in the group and to share your email address with us so we can contact you if we need to (no spamming, promise).
 You can also simply send an email with all the information about your sighting(s) to etosha.census@orc.eco (one email per observation please).
 Your images will then be processed using a specialised Artificial Intelligence (AI) platform, the African Carnivore Wildbook .
 Image submission will be open from 1 June 2024 until 31st December 2025.
+Every individual seen inside Etosha National Park between 1 June 2024 and 31 May 2025 counts.

 SUBMIT your sighting